jprichardson/node-markdown-extra/README.md

 Why?
 ----

-[Potter](http://pottercms.com) needed some markdown parsing methods.
+I needed some markdown parsing methods for other modules.

 Installation